 git clone email@example.com:heptio/ark.git

 NOTE: Make sure to check out the appropriate version.
 We recommend that you check out the latest tagged version.
-The master branch is under active development and might not be stable.
+The main branch is under active development and might not be stable.

 Start the server and the local storage service.
 In the root directory of Ark, run: